GailCodes/Factopix/README.md

 # Factopix

-Generate a random (and useless) fact with a random picture.
+Factopix is a completely useless website that generates a random fact along with a random picture.